weeklyjs/weeklyjs.github.io/docs/_posts/2022-06-03-angular-change-detection.md

 Default: Angular will rather check the DOM tree too many times than not enough.

-OnPush: In Angular, it's your responsibility to use build-in capabilities like Pipes, Components, and the ChangeDetectorRef to define where checks are necessary outside the lifecycle routines.
+onPush: In Angular, it's your responsibility to use build-in capabilities like Pipes, Components, and the ChangeDetectorRef to define where checks are necessary outside the lifecycle routines.

 ## Setup